IBM-Cloud/docs/services/networksecuritygroups/index.md

 ### Configuring Rules

-You can configure rules to manage inbound traffic (ingress traffic) to a virtual server or virtual server group instance, and outbound traffic (egress traffic) from a virtual server or virtual server group instance.
+You can configure rules to manage inbound traffic (ingress traffic) to a virtual server, and outbound traffic (egress traffic) from a virtual server

 1. Select the security group for which you want to configure the rules.
 ![](images/select_group.png)